The Local Group Policy Editor console (

 Now try to run the gpedit.msc console.
 The Local Group Policy Editor interface should open (no reboot required).
 The GPO editor is fully functional even in the Home edition of Windows 10 or Windows 11, and contains all the necessary policy sections that are available in the Pro/Enterprise editions.

 - Windows 10 Home is missing some of the administrative templates available in higher editions.
 You can manually download and install some ADMX files for your version of Windows;

 - Some GPO settings may not work in Windows 10 Home, because these features are not available in this Windows edition;

 - Please note that after changing local policies in the editor, Windows 10 Home users need to restart their computer or perform logoff/logon in order to apply new settings.
 In Pro and Enterprise editions, most of the changes take effect immediately, or after running the gpupdate /force command;

 - Multiple Local Group Policies (MLGPOs) are not supported on Windows Home.

 Policy Plus: Universal Local Policy Editor for All Windows Versions

-Recently, I came across a useful free utility Policy Plus, which is a cool alternative to the built-in Windows Group Policy Editor (gpedit.msc) for all versions of Windows: Windows 10, Windows 8.1, Windows 7 (including in Windows Home editions).
-You can download the utility from the GitHub: https://github.com/Fleex255/PolicyPlus
+You can also use the free third-party Policy Plus tool to edit local Group Policy settings in Windows.
+This utility is a cool alternative to the built-in Group Policy Editor (gpedit.msc) for all versions of Windows.
+You can download the utility from the GitHub repository: https://github.com/Fleex255/PolicyPlus.

 As you can see, the Policy Plus console interface is very similar to the gpedit.msc: a tree with sections in the left window and policies in the right window.